johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

 The View qualifier does perform the necessary casting from the getViewById() method, but makes the assumption that the type declared is correct.
-This may cause issues when the type is incorrectly assocaited with the given View widget.
+This may cause issues when the type is incorrectly associated with the given View widget.

 ##### @Preference

 The Preference qualifier draws a value by type and name from the application's shared preferences.
-The following example highlights injecting a preferenced named "favorite_color" and String type:
+The following example highlights injecting a preference named "favorite_color" and String type:

 {% highlight java %}
 @Activity